miicTeam/miic_R_package/README.md

   status](https://github.com/miicTeam/miic_R_package/workflows/R-CMD-check/badge.svg)](https://github.com/miicTeam/miic_R_package/actions)
   <!-- badges: end -->

-This repository contains the source code for MIIC, a method based on constraint-based approaches that learns a large class of causal or non-causal graphical models from purely observational data while including the effects of unobserved latent variables.
+This repository contains the source code for MIIC (**M**ultivariate **I**nformation based **I**nductive **C**ausation), a method based on constraint-based approaches that learns a large class of causal or non-causal graphical models from purely observational data while including the effects of unobserved latent variables.
 Starting from a complete graph, the method iteratively removes dispensable edges, by uncovering significant information contributions from indirect paths, and assesses edge-specific confidences from randomization of available data.
 The remaining edges are then oriented based on the signature of causality in observational data.
 This approach can be applied on a wide range of datasets and provide new biological insights on regulatory networks from single cell expression data, genomic alterations during tumor development and co-evolving residues in protein structures.
 For more information you can refer to Cabeli et al. PLoS Comp.
 Bio.
 2020, Verny et al. PLoS Comp.
 Bio.
 2017.

 ## References
 Cabeli V., Verny L., Sella N., Uguzzoni G., Verny M., Isambert H.; Learning clinical networks from medical records based on information estimates in mixed-type data; PLoS computational biology., 2020. [doi:10.1371/journal.pcbi.1007866](https://doi.org/10.1371/journal.pcbi.1007866) | [code](https://github.com/vcabeli/miic_PLoS)